Fears for Musk's future sink Tesla shares

 “The ball is in the Board’s court now and it remains to be seen what will happen next,” he said.

-Reporting by Munsif Vengattil, Sonam Rai and Vibhuti Sharma in Bengaluru; editing by Patrick Graham
+Reporting by Munsif Vengattil, Sonam Rai and Vibhuti Sharma in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty